tomfran/tomfran.github.io/content/posts/prob-queue/index.md

 showTags: false
 ---

-I've been in the process of coding a [Web Crawler](https://github.com/tomfran/crawler) in Rust and faced a problem with keeping an in-memory to-visit queue.
+I've been in the process of coding a web crawler in Rust and faced a problem with keeping an in-memory to-visit queue.
 The idea is to have a collection of nodes to visit, which discards duplicates, with minimal memory overhead.

 ## The Problem